escidoc/escidoc-core-admin/doc/readme.txt

 ------------------------------------------------

 	Use this when
-	- structure/schema of containers or items changed,
+	- structure/schema of containers, contexts, items or organizational units changed,
 	- structure of cache database changed

 	Prerequisites for recaching:
         - Database has been migrated (if necessary)
         - Fedora has been migrated (if necessary)
         - eSciDocCore Services including fedora repository are started

 	- Workflow:
-		- delete all containers and items from cache database
+		- delete all resources from cache database
-		- get all containers and items from om
+		- get all resources from eSciDoc
-		- put these containers and items into the cache database
+		- put these resources into the cache database

 	- Usage:
 		- modify admin-tool.properties: